tuvokki/data-api/README.md

 `http://your.host.org/quotes/`

-###SQLLite
+###SQLite
 After running the SQL Lite test you can use this app without any backend.
-Request the `http://your.host.org/sqllitequotes/` and you'll be fine.
+Request the `http://your.host.org/squotes/` and you'll be fine.

 ###Todo's:
 * Abstract Mongo access
 * Config via file or env variables
 * Functionality that is actually usefull
-* clean up the SQLLite implementation
+* clean up the SQLite implementation